greysondn/aleenabot/timeclock.md

 - `01:18` Try to get helpers good enough to run Hello World
 - `03:17` //_Set up ko-fi account_
-- `04:17` Try to get helpers good enough to run Hello World 6:10 personal problems, no longer working on code
+- `04:17` Try to get helpers good enough to run Hello World
+- `06:10` //_personal problems, no longer working on code_

+## Friday 02 December

+- `00:17` Work on database design and data export
+- `07:51` swapping repos, only count half the time later on.
+- `07:51` Work on improving bot libraries

 ## Totals